felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 The Blue line represent the second Pub accumulated Trash: it's possible to see that now and then Trash appears, but it is instantly collected by the DustBot.
 The same behavior will follow after the 5000th cycle for the first Pub (Red line).

-Even though in this image is not noticeable, in this graph is also represented the general Communication Index ('communicationIndex') as a Green line.
+Even though in this image is not noticeable, in this graph is also represented the general Communication Index (`communicationIndex`) as a Green line.
 It is increased by 1 everytime a communication among the DustBots happens, but it is represented divided by 1000 as it explodes in the value through time.

 In the following image a different behavior from another execution of the same experiment can be seen: